 Characteristic Impedance - of a cable, that impedance determined by the diameter of the inner and outer conductors, their relative spacing and the dielectric characteristics.
 Typical examples are 300 ohm TV ribbon cable, and 75 ohm coax

-Narrow Band - RF signals that are confined to a relatively narrow frequency range (e.g. 10kHz either side of the carrier signal for AM radio).
+Narrow Band - RF signals that are confined to a relatively narrow frequency range (e.g. 9kHz or 10kHz either side of the carrier signal for AM radio).

 Broad Band - Interference signals that spread over a wide frequency range, sometimes from the mains frequency all the way into the upper RF bands.
 Anything that creates arcs (such as most switches, welders, etc.) generates broad band interference.